Anne, Princess Royal: Equestrianism

-For more than five years, Anne also competed with the British eventing team, winning a silver medal in both individual and team disciplines in the 1975 European Eventing Championship.
-The following year, she participated in the 1976 Olympic Games in Montreal as a member of the British team, riding the Queen's horse, Goodwill, in Eventing.
-Anne suffered a concussion halfway through the course but remounted and finished the event; she has stated she cannot remember making the rest of the jumps.
-The British team had to pull out of the competition after two horses were injured.
-She finished fourth at the Badminton Horse Trials in 1974 and sixth in 1979, having participated five times in the competition between 1971 and 1979.
-In 1985, she rode in a charity horse race at the Epsom Derby, finishing fourth.
+For more than five years, Anne competed with the British eventing team, winning silver medals in both the individual and team disciplines at the 1975 European Eventing Championship.
+The following year, she took part in the 1976 Olympic Games in Montreal as a member of the British team, riding the Queen's horse Goodwill in Eventing.
+Anne suffered a concussion halfway through the cross-country course but remounted and completed the event; she later stated that she had no memory of making the remaining jumps.
+The British team subsequently withdrew from the competition after two horses were injured.
+She finished fourth at the Badminton Horse Trials in 1974 and sixth in 1979, having competed in the event five times between 1971 and 1979.
+In 1985, she rode in a charity race at the Epsom Derby, finishing fourth.

-Anne assumed the presidency of the Fédération Équestre Internationale from 1986 until 1994.
-On 5 February 1987, she became the first member of the royal family to appear as a contestant on a television quiz show when she competed on the BBC panel game A Question of Sport.
-The princess has been a patron of the Riding for the Disabled Association since 1971 and became its president in 1985, a position she still holds.
+Anne served as president of the Fédération Équestre Internationale from 1986 until 1994.
+On 5 February 1987, she became the first member of the royal family to appear as a contestant on a television quiz show when she took part in the BBC panel game A Question of Sport.
+She has been a patron of the Riding for the Disabled Association since 1971 and became its president in 1985, a role she continues to hold.

-In June 2024, Anne was taken to Southmead Hospital in Bristol with minor injuries and concussion believed to be caused by impact with a horse's legs or head.
+In June 2024, Anne was treated at Southmead Hospital in Bristol for minor injuries and concussion, which were believed to have resulted from contact with a horse.